 This acting degree program is only offered through Lee Strasberg’s Theatre and Film Institute’s Los Angeles Campus.
 Contact our LA campus directly for more information about the next enrollment opportunities.

-Admission decisions will be made on a rolling basis with decision letters being issued approximately every 5 weeks (April 2, May 7, June 4, July 9, August 13, September 3).
+Admission decisions will be made on a rolling basis with decision letters being issued approximately every 5 weeks.
 Capacity is limited.
-Apply early to avoid being waitlisted.
+Apply early.
+Waitlist application deadline is September 1.

 After acceptance, a $2500 non-refundable deposit (credited toward tuition) is required to secure enrollment in the program.
 After the deposit is paid, students will receive 1 month of Method 101 before the program begins.

 “I’ve learned so much and evolved in my acting… I’ve skyrocketed in my art.”Vjosa Halili, AOS student

 The Associate of Occupational Studies in Acting (Degree Program) in Los Angeles consists of six 12-Week sessions of full-time study (15-18 credit hours/22-28 classroom hours a week) and includes the following course requirements: